 1. The most difficult border to cross is the U.S. border

 Traveling has exposed just how cumbersome it is to cross the U.S. border.
-As of June 26, the U.S. Supreme Court has decided to uphold the Muslim travel ban which directly impacts my family.
 The U.S. immigration system criminalizes and profits from mass detainment of asylum-seekers and immigrants fleeing countries dissolved by genocide, civil unrest, and U.S.-backed dictatorships.
 Borders exist to contain migration from poor Black and Brown countries.
 I knew I was finally back in the US when the customs agent asked me which country I was a citizen of while holding my American passport.

 2. Choosing faith over fear is liberating